Why do you only accept fall applications?

 The ETS code (for GRE & TOEFL) is 6882.

 What department code should I use when submitting my GRE and/or TOEFL test scores?

 It is not necessary to use a department code when submitting your test scores to UT Austin.
-(If you must select a department code, pick one that is similar to your proposed major.)
-ALL test scores are sent to the Graduate and International Admissions Center (GIAC) where they are matched to your application materials and made available to the graduate program(s) to which you are applying.
+If you must select a department code, pick one that is similar to your proposed major.
+ALL test scores sent to UT Austin will be made available to the graduate program(s) to which you are applying.

 How long does it take for test scores to be received?

 Test scores are received by the university approximately four to six weeks after a test is taken if the university is designated as a score recipient at the time of testing.

 How can I receive a waiver of the TOEFL or IELTS?